 Request to become a Consulting PartyClick here to request to become a Consulting Party.

 To provide comments or questions on the SIOP NPA using this email address: CR_SIOP_Archive@aecom.com

 National Historic Preservation Act

-The most recent SIOP NPA Consulting Meeting is scheduled for May 6th, 2021 from 2:00 p.m. to 3:30 p.m.
+The most recent SIOP NPA Consulting Meeting was on May 6th, 2021 from 2:00 p.m. to 3:30 p.m.
 EST. Meetings usually occur monthly and a request to become a consulting party may be submitted at any time.
 Please check back periodically for updates to the meeting schedule.
 To participate, please see the ‘Request to become a Consulting Party’ section above and send in your information.
 Below are available videos and/or documents from previous consultation meetings.
 Videos are password protected to manage project participation.
 To request a password, please email the Navy SIOP NPA archive at CR_SIOP_Archive@aecom.com and allow 3-5 business days for a response.
 Thank you.